- Regular

 Generally, the two players' game strength is determined by the difference in dan level, age, and titles won.
 However, in amateur tournaments, it is not uncommon for the higher-ranked and lower-ranked players to be decided by mutual concession when both players' go strength is unknown.

 A game of Shogi is not complete without a partner.
 Therefore, when you play a game, you should respect your opponent and greet him or her in a pleasant manner from the beginning to the end of the game.
-The basic greetings are "Yoroshiku daishimasu" before the game and "Arigatou sama desu" (Thank you) after the game.
+The basic greetings are "Yoroshiku daishimasu" before the game and "Arigatou sama desu" (Thank you very much) after the game.
 If you need to leave the game to use the restroom, it is advisable to say a few words to your opponent before leaving your seat.
 Be conscious of communication so that the game can be played comfortably and smoothly.

 Resignation means admitting defeat and declaring it.
 When you have decided that you have lost, clearly state your intention to resign by saying "I have lost" or "I have come to an end.
 Even if you are disappointed at losing a game, it is considered good manners in Shogi to admit defeat gracefully.
 Similarly, when the winning side accepts the resignation, it is not good manners to express your joy openly in front of your opponent.
-The winning side should thank the losing side for the game by saying "Thank you very much" without forgetting to be considerate of the losing side.
+The winning side should thank the losing side for the game by saying "Thank you very much" without forgetting to show consideration for the losing side.
 Ideally, the game should end on a mutually pleasant note.

 One of the great pleasures of Shogi is to watch someone else's game.
 However, a third party who is present at a serious game must watch the game with good manners.
 Finally, I will explain the manners that you should keep in mind when watching a Shogi game as a third party.